Tufin/oasdiff/ALLOF.md

 ```
 oasdiff breaking data/allof/simple.yaml data/allof/revision.yaml --flatten
 ```
 In this case no breaking changes are reported, correctly.
+The `--flatten` flag is also supported with `diff` and `changelog`.

 In order to see how oasdiff merges allOf, you can use the dedicated `flatten` command:
 ```